Facts and Info about

 Facts and Information about Aurora Borealis

 Increase your knowledge of Facts about Aurora Borealis with some brief, but essential information & fast facts about this fascinating subject.
 Important facts, data and info containing details of the description, name origins and cause of Aurora Borealis, also known as the Northern Lights.
-Details of the colors, cause and definition of Aurora Borealis, the Northern Lights.
-A Detailed Fact Sheet covering a whole host of topics including facts about Aurora Borealis, the Northern Lights!

 The Definition of Aurora Borealis